hackerwins/homepage-old/docs/peer-awareness.md

 ## Peer Awareness

 Peer Awareness is a feature often required in collaborative applications.
-With Peer Awareness, we can display information such as names and colors about peers who are editing a document together in the application.
+With Peer Awareness, we can display information such as names and colors of peers who are editing a Document together in the application.
 Example of Peer Awareness in [CodePair](https://codepair.yorkie.dev/):

 <img src="/images/peer-awareness.png" width="100%" style="max-width:400px">